shandysulen/NeuralNetwork/README.md

 2. 80% training/20% testing (testing patterns taken from the end of the feature matrix)
 3. 70% training/30% testing (testing patterns taken from the end of the feature matrix)

-Specific results for each case is found below.
+Specific results for each case are found below.

 ## Homegrown Neural Network